IMPIMBA/ogrt/README.md

 ## Running

 1. Run the server.
 The config file should be in the same directory as the server and the name must be named ogrt.conf.
 The default ogrt.conf should be enough to get started.
-2. Preload the library and set the necessary environment variables:
-   LD_PRELOAD=/usr/local/lib/libogrt.so OGRT_ACTIVE=1 ls
-3. You should have seen some output and a JSON of the program run should be in /tmp/ogrt_jobs/.

 ### Client Environment Variables

-- OGRT_ACTIVE - activate OGRT
+- OGRT_ACTIVE: activate OGRT
-- OGRT_SCHLEICHFAHRT - supresses all output
+- OGRT_SCHLEICHFAHRT: supresses all output
-- OGRT_DEBUG_INFO - print the settings OGRT was compiled with
+- OGRT_DEBUG_INFO: print the settings OGRT was compiled with

 ## License